Compile and Using MariaDB with AddressSanitizer (ASAN)

 To run mysqld with instrumentation you have to set the

 mysqld.
 Either in your shell or in your mysqld_safe script.

-The above command will abort mysqld if any errors are found, which is good for debugging.
-If you set abort_on_error=0 all errors are logged to your error log file (mysqld.err).
+The above command will abort any instrumented executable if any errors are found, which is good for debugging.
+If you set abort_on_error=0 all server errors are logged to your error log file (mysqld.err).